-Harrowing should be done about one week before

-planting to level the soil surface after ploughing to make the soil surface even, break up lumps of soil and provide a good soil tilth to enhance seed germination.
+Harrowing should be done about one week before planting to level the soil surface after ploughing, break up lumps of soil and provide a good soil tilth to enhance seed germination.

-It is mostly done mechanically, but if this is not possible, the farmer can use hand hoe to level the soil surface and make it ready for sowing.
+It is mostly done mechanically, but if this is not possible, the farmer can use hand hoe to level the soil surface and make it even and ready for sowing.